 Research, Reach-out, Repeat: The Value of a Strong Database

-Recently, I had the pleasure of sitting down (virtually) with Heather Elder of Heather Elder Represents to get her take on what it means to have a strong database and how to best utilize it plus, her thoughts on email marketing best practices.
+We sat down with Heather Elder of Heather Elder Represents to get her take on what it means to have a strong database and how to best utilize it plus, her thoughts on email marketing best practices.
 Read on for some golden nuggets from one of the best in the biz.

 - Contacts who have hired you in the past